codeslash21/Data_analysis_nanodegree/Python/python_documentation.md

 * `conda create -n env_name list of packages` - To create an environment.
 Here `-n env_name` sets the name of your environment (`-n` for name) and `list of packages` is the list of packages you want installed in the environment.
 For example, to create an environment named `my_env` and install `numpy` in it, type `conda create -n my_env numpy`.
 * `conda create -n py3 python=3` - To create env with specific python version.
 * `conda activate my_env` - To enter a created environment.
+- `conda list` - To list installed packages under the current environment.
 * `conda env export > environment.yaml` - To create a [yaml](https://yaml.org/) file that includes all the packages in the environment, so that one can create same environment using the same packages.
 * `conda env create -f environment.yaml` - To create environment from `yaml` file.
 * `conda env list` - To list all available environment.
 There will be an asterisk next to the environment you're currently in.
 The default environment, the environment used when you aren't in one, is called `base`.